We appreciate you letting us include an affiliate link in this post.

 Congrats!
 You’re on the right path.
 Now it’s time to think about some longer-term goals.
 What do you want to accomplish next with your money?
 Do you need to save more?
 Do you want to buy a home someday?
 Invest?

 What’s the next step you should take?
 What are some specific things you can do to take your finances to the next level?

 We’ve got some ideas for you:

 How’s an extra $100 sound?
 For free?
 Seriously.
 We found a company that will give you $100 just for opening a new debit card.
-It’s called the Aspiration Spend and Save account.
+It’s called Aspiration.

 Sure, a lot of debit cards offer sign-up bonuses throughout the year, but they often require you to jump through hoops with minimum requirements that feel impossible to hit.